m-holton/match_samples/README.md

    - Subset, label, filter, and match samples in a metadata object then outputs a visualization of the augmented metadata to a file

 ## Core Functions

-These are the funtions that actually do thing and are found in match_funtions.py
+These are the funtions that actually do things.
+They are defined in match_funtions.py.
+Their unit tests are detailed in test_match_samples.py.

-1. mainControler
-   - Calls the other functions depending on which inputs are given
-   - Returns the final metadata object
-2. get_user_input_query_lines
+1. get_user_input_query_lines
    - Loads input files into a dictionary that AllInOne uses
-3. keep_samples
+2. keep_samples
    - Filters out unwanted files befor
-4. determine_cases_and_controls
+3. determine_cases_and_controls
    - Labels samples case or control in a new catagory added to the metadata file
-5. filter_prep_for_matchMD
+4. filter_prep_for_matchMD
    - Filters out samples that have null values for any of the metadata categories that are used to match samples
-6. matcher
+5. matcher
    - Matches samples and then calls the stable marriage class functions
-7. orderDict
+6. orderDict
    - orders the elements for each key in a dictionary based on the frequency the element over the entire dictionary
    - elements with equal frequency are then sorted in alphanumeric ordering
-8. order_keys
+7. order_keys
    - order the keys in a dictionary based on how many elements are associated with the key in the dictionary
    - keys with equal number of elements are not sorted alphanumericly so the one to one matches can be slightly different for runs with identical inputs
-9. stableMarriageRunner
+8. stableMarriageRunner
    - Enacts the one to one matches using a stable marriage framework